MOSSMV/mossmv.github.io/about/code-of-conduct.md

 ## Code of Conduct

-Maldives Digital Society will follow code of conduct (amended to fit the goals of the NGO) based on Ubuntu Code of Conduct v2.0, which is as follows.
+Maldives Open Source Society will follow code of conduct (amended to fit the goals of the NGO) based on Ubuntu Code of Conduct v2.0, which is as follows.

 ## We strive to: